Can we enhance our child’s IQ through a stimulating environment at home?

 There is no one correct way to play.
 A cardboard box can be a fort to your 3-year-old.
 A plastic water bottle can be a rocket ship to your daughter.
 Finding creative uses for everyday objects allows children to be more flexible, stimulating their brain growth.
-It exercises their brain’s flexibility, and teaches them to engage without preconceptions.
+It exercises their brain’s flexibility and teaches them to engage without preconceptions.

 4. Weave maths into your conversations

 Demonstrate concepts of numbers such as “You have three candies, I’ll give you two more, now you’ll have five” or “Dinner will be ready in five minutes”.
-Not only does this train their cognitive skills, it also builds your child’s problem-solving and language skills.
+Not only does this train their cognitive skills, but it also builds your child’s problem-solving and language skills.

-According to psychologist John Protzko, kids that get early exposure to educational resources will gain higher level of IQ and give them a leg up on their peers.
+According to psychologist John Protzko, kids that get early exposure to educational resources will gain a higher level of IQ and give them a leg up on their peers.
 The idea is to have early exposure to maths and make learning fun and memorable.
 Having a good maths program can engage children with dialogue, probing questions, props, games and a healthy dose of encouragement.

 ⇒ Related Read: Seriously Addictive Mathematics Review